The Rise and Fall of Dragon Empires

 As also seen in the press release provided above, on December 17, 1999, Steve Nichols was brought back to work at Codemasters’ new studio to continue leading the development of The Realm.
 Nichols would later serve as the lead designer on Dragon Empires up until March 1st, 2002.

-As Bruce Everiss explains on his blog, Dragon Empires started it’s life as a 3D upgrade to The Realm - which, according to Everiss, went wildly beyond the original scope before eventually evolving into it’s own game, Dragon Empires before ultimately being cancelled.
+As Bruce Everiss explains on his blog, Dragon Empires started it’s life as a 3D upgrade to The Realm - which, according to Everiss, went wildly beyond the original scope before eventually evolving into its own game, Dragon Empires before ultimately being cancelled.

-Following the cancellation of Dragon Empires, Codemasters went on to become the publisher of the MMO RF Online, before later developing and publishing the poorly received ArchLord alongside NHN Corporation - with ArchLord probably being the final nail in the coffin for Codemasters’ pursuit in establishing an MMO.
+Following the cancellation of Dragon Empires, Codemasters went on to become the publisher of the MMO RF Online, before later developing and publishing the poorly received ArchLord alongside NHN Corporation—with ArchLord probably being the final nail in the coffin for Codemasters’ pursuit in establishing an MMO.

-The rest they say, is history!
+The rest, they say, is history!
 Or is it?
-Well yeah, duh.
+Well, yeah, duh.

 If you’re interested in a more in-depth coverage of all the events that occurred during the game’s development, I highly recommend checking out the Dragon Empires History Pages.